kfahn22/L-System-Pattern-Generator/instructions.md

 The fractals start at different points on the canvas, and therefore need different translations.
 The images below show the L-systems with the starting point indicated by the red circle.
 If you switch fractals and don't see anything, it is most likely because the fractal needs to be translated in either the x or y direction.

+By default, two L-systems are rendered.
+You can remove the second one by checking the "Delete L-system 2" check-box.

 ## 🌄 Rule-set Images

 <!-- IMAGE-LIST:START - Do not remove or modify this section -->